DmitryHontar/itcloud-final-project/README.md

 You can read documentation and installation guide on [this page](https://github.com/typicode/json-server);

-For db.json file you use this object
+For db.json file use this object
 ``` json
 {
   "contacts": [